Pulitzer Center on Crisis Reporting Panel Discussion to be on Climate Change

 The National Science Foundation granted $100,000 to Herndon and Kinsman-Costello to study climate change in Alaska and how it affects the availability of plant nutrients in arctic and sub-arctic ecosystems.
 This research plays an important role to understand how high-latitutde peatlands will respond to climate change.

 The Pulitzer Center on Crisis Reporting is an innovative award-winning non-profit organization dedicated to supporting in-depth engagement with underreported global affairs across all media platforms and a unique program of outreach and education to schools and universities.
-Kent State is part of the Center’s Campus Consortium network of partnerships between the Pulitzer Center and 27 universities and colleges to engage with students and faculty on the critical global issues of our time.
+Kent State is part of the Center’s Campus Consortium network of partnerships between the Pulitzer Center and more than 30 universities and colleges to engage with students and faculty on the critical global issues of our time.

 Elizabeth Graham, Ph.D., director of the School of Communication Studies, said the School of Communication Studies’ ongoing Global Issues Forum brings Pulitzer Center reporters to campus who offer personal and professional perspectives on how a topic is covered in the media.
 “The ongoing forum is an integral part of the school’s curriculum which includes a global communication major that prepares students to think critically and communicate globally,” Graham said.
 “Previous forums have focused on the topics of fracking, women and children’s issues and the refugee crisis.”